krish240574/qfintk/README.md

 # qfintk
-Financial Engineering and Computational Finance code in q/KDB+
+Financial engineering and computational finance code in q/KDB+